hakirot/sudoku-solver/README.md

 ## Compiling

-Enter command "make" within the directory containing the source file, sudoku.c, and the Makefile.
+Clone repository and use command `make` to compile source file, or use the following command with gcc or similar C++ compiler
+		gcc -std=c99 -o sudoku sudoku.c

 ## Running